 Without wanting to seem like one of the Newton fuddy-duddies (pardon, one of the few people for whom the Newton actually made sense), it seems that we’re still far from a truly intuitive experience as far as handling data is concerned.

-For instance, like many people have complained from the start, apps are still little silos unto themselves even after the addition of cut & paste, with hardly any way to share or manipulate common data – sure, there are now some basic data detectors for URLs and phone numbers, but manipulation of names, contacts, notes, etc. and (most importantly, their relationships) is still rather a hit-and-miss affair.
+For instance, like many people have complained from the start, iPhone apps are still little silos unto themselves even after the addition of cut & paste, with hardly any way to share or manipulate common data – sure, there are now some basic data detectors for URLs and phone numbers, but manipulation of names, contacts, notes, etc. and (most importantly, their relationships) is still rather a hit-and-miss affair.

 Or, rather, a complete washout if you’ve ever used anything like the Newton (and ignoring, for argument’s sake, its idiosyncratic input method).